Nasenboi/AiudioDataScience_Warnsystem-/README.md

 ## What is the Project about?
 Building an AI for sonic recognition of dangers/treats and signal tones in daily sounds (e.g. fire alarm, vehicle sirence or car horns).<br />
 <br />
 Reason behind the idea: Hearing-impaired or deaf people make around 5% of the worlds population.
-Whereas, for using an AI in this field, the research and application possibilities are significantly small.<br />
+Whereas, for using an AI in this field, the research and application possibilities are significantly small.
+Using this CNN as the base for an application, affected people could be instantly warned of dangers through the vibrations of a smartphone.<br />
 <br />
-Using this CNN as the base for an application, affected people could be instantly warned of dangers through the vibrations of a smartphone.
 Project goal: Being able to detect sounds that could be or lead to a serious threat.

 ## What can you find in this GitHub?